|Responsible Executive:||Finance and Administration|

 Disciplinary action for violating this policy is governed under the University's Standards for Disciplinary Action for violation of provision of University Policy.
 Users who violate this policy may be subject to other penalties and disciplinary action, both within and outside the University.
 Additionally, independent of such procedures, the University may temporarily suspend, block or restrict access to an account or IT resources when it appears necessary to do so in order to protect the integrity, security, or functionality of University or other IT resources, or to protect the University from liability.
 The University may refer suspected violations of applicable law to appropriate law enforcement agencies.

-The FSU Director of Information Security and Privacy directs the Information Security and Privacy Office (ISPO) for the University.
-The Director reports to the FSU Chief Information Officer and the Provost, and serves as the Chief Information Security Officer and the Chief Privacy Officer for FSU.
+The FSU Chief Information Security Officer (CISO) directs the Information Security and Privacy Office (ISPO) for the University.
+The CISO reports to the FSU Chief Information Officer and the Provost, and serves as the Chief Information Security Officer and the Chief Privacy Officer for FSU.

 B. General Standards for All University Units